 Our company is constantly at work on billing strategies, and after years of experience and experiments we’ve ascertained that the time and material contract basis is the most ethical and flexible.
 Following the time and material approach, we can accurately assign payment for the vast majority of projects.
 Unlike with a fixed price basis, the client pays only for actual time spent on project development.

 But what we are talking about exactly?

-What is Time and Material Model?
+What is the Time and Material Model?

-When it is a good idea to use a Time and Material contract?
+When is it a good idea to use a Time and Material contract?

 The scope is implicit or not known;